whitwhittle/homeseer-tools/README.md

 Currently for use with HS3, but should work with HS4 unless otherwise noted.

+Note: Some of the scripts provided here were found on the HomeSeer forums.
+Specifically;
+- install-hs3.sh and the HomeSeer-manager scripts

 # hs-banner.sh
 This is a bash script to display an information banner on login.
 I have it added to my .bashrc to serve as a reminder that I have logged into my Production machine and take care with making changes.